 On the other hand, if there’s a lot of selling pressure, a breakout might get stuffed.
 Buyers can get scared away and the stock price can get crushed.

 A high short float ratio could also make the shares hard to borrow.
 Sometimes you want to sell short, but you can’t find the shares.
 Think about supply and demand.

 If the short interest ratio is high, that means a lot of people are borrowing the stock.
 There’s demand to borrow shares.
 Brokers can take advantage of the demand and get away with charging higher commissions for borrowing.

-There’s way more to short selling than I can explain in one blog post.
+There’s way more to options.
+For trading purposes, especially short selling than I can explain in one blog post.
 If you want, you can go down the rabbit hole of articles I’ve written on it.
 Let me get you started with a quick how-to guide and 10 things you should know about short selling.

 What Is a High Short Float?